serverless/dashboard/docs/nodejs-sdk.md

 console.error(new Error("some error"))
 ```

-Using `setTag()` sets the Tag values on both the Trace and all Captured Errors
+Using `setTag` sets the Tag values on both the Trace and all Captured Errors
 and Captured Warnings.
 Captured Errors and Captured Warnings can be created
 using the `console.error` and `console.warn` methods.
 Therefore, Tags set with
-`setTag()` will therefore apply to all Captured Errors and Captured Warnings
+`setTag` will apply to all Captured Errors and Captured Warnings created using
-created using `console.error` and `console.warn`.
+`console.error` and `console.warn`.

 #### Setting Tags on Captured Errors